-You can take the PMP® exam thrice a year.
+You can take the exam thrice a year after completing the PMP training.
 If you are still unable to clear the exam after your third attempt, then you have to wait for a year from the date of your last exam attempt.

 After one year, you need to pay for each exam attempt and get your application reviewed and approved.
 You are not required to retake the training course as your contact hours will not expire.
 The PMP® exam retake cost is as follows:

 Re-examination Fees for PMI Members

 Project Management Professional (PMP)® certification can be renewed every 3 years.
 You'll need to earn 60 PDUs per 3-year cycle.

 Below are the steps to renew your PMP certification.

 Renewing your certification enables you to demonstrate your commitment to continuing professional development.
 It also demonstrates the value of your knowledge in project management to employers, peers and colleagues.
 Here are a few reasons why PMP® qualifications are worth renewing: